 3.1.
-Control Structure If
+Control if

 There are three pieces to if: "if", "elsif", and "else".
 Each is actually a separate command in terms of the grammar.
-However, an elsif MUST only follow an if, and an else MUST follow only either an if or an elsif.
+However, an elsif or else MUST only follow an if or elsif.
 An error occurs if these conditions are not met.

-Syntax: if <test1: test> <block1: block>
+Usage: if <test1: test> <block1: block>

-Syntax: elsif <test2: test> <block2: block>
+Usage: elsif <test2: test> <block2: block>

-Syntax: else <block>
+Usage: else <block3: block>

-The semantics are similar to those of any of the many other programming languages these control commands appear in.
+The semantics are similar to those of any of the many other programming languages these control structures appear in.
 When the interpreter sees an "if", it evaluates the test associated with it.
 If the test is true, it executes the block associated with it.